msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 ----

-# LDA, Topic Modelling
+# LDA - Latent Dirichlet Allocation, Topic Modelling

+> :star: ...a repeating pattern of co-occurring terms in a corpus...

 Topic Modelling is different from rule-based text mining approaches that use regular expressions or dictionary based keyword searching techniques.
-It is an unsupervised approach used for finding and observing the bunch of words (called “topics”) in large clusters of texts.
+It is an **unsupervised** approach used for finding and observing the bunch of words (called `topics`) in large clusters of texts.

-Topics can be defined as “a repeating pattern of co-occurring terms in a corpus”.
-A good topic model should result in – “health”, “doctor”, “patient”, “hospital” for a topic – Healthcare, and “farm”, “crops”, “wheat” for a topic – “Farming”.
+Topics can be defined as `a repeating pattern of co-occurring terms in a corpus`.
+A good topic model should result in
+- “health”, “doctor”, “patient”, “hospital” for a topic $\rightarrow$ Healthcare
+- “farm”, “crops”, “wheat” for a topic $\rightarrow$ “Farming”.

+Topic Models are very useful for the purpose for
+- Document clustering
+- Organizing large blocks of textual data
+- Information retrieval from unstructured text
+- Feature selection.

+Application:
-Topic Models are very useful for the purpose for document clustering, organizing large blocks of textual data, information retrieval from unstructured text and feature selection.
-For Example – New York Times are using topic models to boost their user – article recommendation engines.
-Various professionals are using topic models for recruitment industries where they aim to extract latent features of job descriptions and map them to right candidates.
+- **News Recommendation:** New York Times are using topic models to boost their user – article recommendation engines.
+- **Candidate Recruitment from CV:** Various professionals are using topic models for recruitment industries where they aim to extract **latent features of job descriptions** and map them to right candidates.

 They are being used to organize large datasets of emails, customer reviews, and user social media profiles.

 <img src="https://www.analyticsvidhya.com/wp-content/uploads/2016/08/Modeling1.png" alt="image" width="400"/>

 You can try doing topic modelling using the following methods.

 - Term Frequency and Inverse Document Frequency.
-- Do Non negative Matrix Factorization (NMF)
+- Non negative Matrix Factorization (NMF)
-- LDA.
+- LDA - Latent Dirichlet Allocation

-NMF is supposed to be a lot faster than LDA, but LDAs supposed to be more accurate.
+:atom_symbol: **Performance vs Accuracy:** NMF is supposed to be a lot faster than LDA, but LDAs supposed to be more accurate.
 Problem is LDA takes a long time, unless you’re using distributed computing.

-LDA assumes documents are produced from a mixture of topics.
-Those topics then generate words based on their probability distribution.
-Given a dataset of documents, LDA backtracks and tries to figure out what topics would create those documents in the first place.
+:atom_symbol: **Assumption:** LDA assumes documents are produced from a `mixture of topics`.
+Those topics then generate words based on their `probability distribution`.

+>> :star: Given a dataset of documents, LDA backtracks and tries to figure out what topics would create those documents in the first place.

-LDA is a matrix factorization technique.
-In vector space, any corpus (collection of documents) can be represented as a document-term matrix.
-LDA converts this Document-Term Matrix into two lower dimensional matrices – M1 and M2.
+:atom_symbol: LDA is a **matrix factorization technique**.
+In vector space, any corpus (collection of documents) can be represented as a **document-term matrix**.
+LDA converts this `Document-Term` Matrix ($N \times M$) into two lower dimensional matrices – $M_1$ and $M_2$.
-M1 is a document-topics matrix and M2 is a topic – terms matrix with dimensions ($N$,  $K$) and ($K$, $M$) respectively, where $N$ is the number of documents, $K$ is the number of topics and $M$ is the vocabulary size.
+- $M_1$ is a `document-topics` matrix ($N \times K$)
+- $M_2$ is a `topic – terms` matrix ($K \times M$)

+where
+- $N$ is the number of documents
+- $K$ is the number of topics
+- $M$ is the vocabulary size.

-It Iterates through each word `w` for each document `d` and tries to adjust the current topic – word assignment with a new assignment.
-A new topic `k` is assigned to word `w` with a probability P which is a product of two probabilities p1 and p2.
+It iterates through each word $w_i$ for each document $d_j$ and tries to adjust the current `topic – word` assignment with a new assignment.
+A new topic $t_k$ is assigned to word $w_i$ with a probability $p$ which is a product of two probabilities $p_1$ and $p_2$.

-For every topic, two probabilities p1 and p2 are calculated.
+For every topic, two probabilities $p_1$ and $p_2$ are calculated.

-- P1: $p(topic_t \vert doc_d)$ = the proportion of words in document d that are currently assigned to topic t.
+- $p_1$: $p(t_k \vert d_j)$ = the proportion of words in document $d_j$ that are currently assigned to topic $t_k$.
-- P2: $p(word_w \vert topic_t)$ = the proportion of assignments to topic t over all documents that come from this word w.
+- $p_2$: $p(w_i \vert t_k)$ = the proportion of assignments to topic $t_k$ over all documents that come from this word $w_i$.

-The current topic – word assignment is updated with a new topic with the probability, product of p1 and p2 .
-In this step, the model assumes that all the existing word – topic assignments except the current word are correct.
-This is essentially the probability that topic t generated word w, so it makes sense to adjust the current word’s topic with new probability.
+The current `topic – word` assignment is updated with a new topic with the probability, product of $p_1$ and $p_2$ .

+**Assumption:** The model assumes that all the existing `word – topic` assignments, except the current word are correct.
+This is essentially the probability that topic $t_k$ generated word $w_i$, so it makes sense to adjust the current word’s topic with new probability.

-After a number of iterations, a steady state is achieved where the document topic and topic term distributions are fairly good.
+After a number of iterations, a steady state is achieved where the `document-topic` and `topic-term` distributions are fairly good.
 This is the convergence point of LDA.

-**Resource:**
+:paperclip: **References:**

 - [AVB](https://www.analyticsvidhya.com/blog/2016/08/beginners-guide-to-topic-modeling-in-python/)
 - [EdwinChen](http://blog.echen.me/2011/08/22/introduction-to-latent-dirichlet-allocation/)